Prakort/Star_Hotel/README.md

 # Star_Hotel Hotel Webpage Model http://leanp.myweb.cs.uwindsor.ca/60334/final_project/html/index.html

+ Feel free to sign up and login as guest or staff.

  This website is dynamically responsive to all screens.

  1,This website allows guests to check in and select the room.
 After confirmation of the booking , guests can login and see the details of their account: